 Due to the complexity of the project, multiple technologies were used:

-1. Web applications were build with:
+1. Web applications built with:

 - MVC architectural pattern